automuteus/automuteus/README.md

   Their project works like a traditional Discord bot; very easy installation!

 - [Silence Among Us](https://github.com/tanndev/silence-among-us#silence-among-us): Another bot quite similar to this one, which also uses AmongUsCapture.
 Now in early-access with a publicly-hosted instance!

-# Troubleshooting

-- **"Websocket 400-something: Authentication Failed" Error!**
-  Your `DISCORD_BOT_TOKEN` is incorrect or invalid.
-Make sure you copied/pasted the Bot _token_, NOT the "client secret" from the Discord Developer portal

-- **"Emoji ID is not a snowflake" Error!
-Or the bot doesn't provide emojis as reactions on the status message!**
-  The discord API is agonizingly slow to upload new emojis, inform bots about the presence of new/updated emojis, and delete emojis.
-  The easiest answer is to **give it a while** (sometimes can take almost 30 minutes), and try again.